 Texas is a treat for all the senses.
 Get your RV ready, pimp it with some RV hacks and hit the road.

 If being on the water gives you peace and joy, you have to get to Galveston.
 The Sandpiper RV Resort is right on the Gulf Coast.
-This kid and pet friendly RV park has multiple pull-thru sites and plenty of space for large RVs.
+This kid and pet-friendly RV park have multiple pull-thru sites and plenty of space for large RVs.

-You’ll find a spotless laundry facility, group kitchen and a clubhouse for a fun spot to hang out.
+You’ll find a spotless laundry facility, a group kitchen, and a clubhouse for a fun spot to hang out.
 There’s also a pool where you can cool off at the end of a long walk on the beach.